kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->

+Unit tests will be written.

 ### Rollout, Upgrade and Rollback Planning

 <!--
 This section must be completed when targeting beta to a release.
 -->
+Will consider in the beta timeframe.
 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

 <!--